aaron-grau/curic/react/projects/pokedex/README.md

 ### Toy Detail

-Implement the ability to click on a Toy and be taken to a path such as `/pokemon/1/toys/1` where a toyDetail component displays information about a Toy below the pokemonDetail component.
+Implement the ability to click on a Toy and be taken to a path such as `/pokemon/1/toys/1` where a toyDetail component displays information about a Toy below the `PokemonDetail` component.
 This should be completed without any additional changes to the application state.

+When providing the toy to the `ToyDetail` component from the `ToyDetailContainer` remember that `mapStateToProps` accepts a second parameter `ownProps`.
+Use this to key into the correct toy.

 ### Creating Pokemon